Hello and welcome

 I’m Maryna – a knitting instructor, author and a lifelong knitter.
 I make tutorials and write books about simple ways to knit without stress to help you make beautiful knits that you’ll be happy to wear or gift.

-Be the first to receive my newest articles and video tutorials
+Be the first to receive my newest photo and video tutorials

 Well, that’s how simple knitting is.
 If you knit 10 rows every day, you’ll make a baby hat in about 4 days, an adult hat in just a week.

-That means you can make 52 hats in a single year!
+That means that you can make 52 hats in a single year!
 Amazing, isn’t it?

 Check out estimations for other projects with

-Sometimes I choose to describe and explain a technique that I’ve learned from a book or from my own knitting experience.
-In that case, I search for all possible variations of that technique and different ways to use it.
+Sometimes I choose to describe and explain a method that I’ve learned from a book or from my own knitting experience.
+In that case, I search for all possible variations of that method and different ways to use it.

-Once I have that information handy, I start swatching to test every little tip and find those that are the easiest to knit and provide the best results.
-I take photos (often they are step-by-step demonstrations) to show how that technique works and how you can use it in your knitting.
+Once I have that information handy, I start swatching to test every little tip.
+I find those that are the easiest to knit and provide the best results.
+I take photos (often they are step-by-step demonstrations) to show how that method works and how you can use it in your knitting.

 For those knitters who are visual learners, I make a video tutorial.

-Every Friday I put all that information together in an article and share it with my community of subscribers.
+Every Friday, I put all that information together in a tutorial and share it with my community of subscribers.